Testing if a value is an integer in Javascript

 }

-Whilst this will work with standard floats and integers, it won't work with string values (for example, form submission data).
+Whilst this will work with standard integers, it will also return true for floats, and it won't work with data typed as string (for example, form submission data).

 If the value of a variable is an integer, then the numeric value of it's parseFloat() and parseInt() equivalents will be the same, so: